artamono/druhg/README.rst

     :alt: License

 =====
-DRUHG
+WORK IN PROGRESS: DRUHG
 =====

-| DRUHG – Density Ranking Universal Hierarchical Grouping.
-Read as droog, it means friend.
+| DRUHG – Density Ranking Universal Hierarchical Grouping. Друг - read as droog, it means friend.
 | Performs clustering based on even subjective rankings of each datapoint and best stability of a minimum spanning tree of even ranking metric space.
 | **Does not require parameters.**
 |
-| Tree building and stability determination is taken from `HDBSCAN project. <https://github.com/scikit-learn-contrib/hdbscan>`_ `Thanks Leland McInnes. <https://github.com/lmcinnes/>`_
-| It works similarly except HDBSCAN has minpoints parameter, DRUHG does not require any, and gives more freedom in data exploration.
+| Builds hierarchical tree based on similarities of "density".
 |
 | There are no citable publications on this matter, but I would like to create one.
-| Even ranking metric tree has a lot of provable attributes and possibly can be used in econometrics.
-| So if you are registered as an endorser for the cs.CG (Computational Geometry) subject class of
+| If you are registered as an endorser for the cs.CG (Computational Geometry) subject class of
 | arXiv and would like to endorse me, please, follow the link
 | https://arxiv.org/auth/endorse?x=VEHO3C